2 Nautical Days in Nice

 Day 2

-• 1:30 - 2:15 PM: 🎭 Admire orante Riviera art and artifacts of the belle époque in Villa Masséna Musée (45 min)
+1:30 - 2:15 PM: 🎭 Admire orante Riviera art and Belle Époque artifacts in Villa Masséna Musée (45 min)

 How to Get Around Nice?

-WALK: While the public transportation options around Nice are abundant, I found it to be the most rewarding to walk through the prominent city streets and hidden alleyways.
-Assuming you’re staying around the center of town, no landmark is ever more than a 30 minute walk away, and traversing the city yourself will allow you to discover the hidden gems tucked away into lesser-known corners of the city—highlights you’ll only discover on foot!
+WALK: While public transportation options around Nice are abundant, I found it the most rewarding to walk through the prominent city streets and quaint alleyways.
+Assuming you’re staying around the center of town, no landmark is ever more than a 30 minute walk away, and traversing the city yourself will allow you to discover hidden gems tucked away into lesser-known corners of the city—highlights you’ll only discover on foot!

 BUS + TRAM: Over 140 bus routes in the surrounding 51 towns and villages serve the Nice Metropolitan Area.
-Three tram lines service the city, with line #1 offering north and east connections through the city center of Avenue Jean Médecin and Place Masséna, line #2 providing an airport connection through the city center all the way to Port Lympia, and line #3 connecting the airport and Saint-Isidore via the Allianz Riviera Stadium.
+Three tram lines service the city as well, with line #1 offering north and east connections through central Avenue Jean Médecin and Place Masséna, line #2 providing an airport connection through the city center to Port Lympia, and line #3 connecting the airport and Saint-Isidore via the Allianz Riviera Stadium.
 Various combined tram and bus tickets can be purchased depending on the length of your stay.

-TAXI: Taxis can be hailed on the street, booked in advance, or picked up at a taxi stand.
-Secure reservations at Central Taxi Riviera, noting that airport rides incur a flat rate of €32.
+TAXI: Taxis can be hailed on the street, booked in advance via the FreeNow app with the fare and estimated duration displayed up front, or picked up at a taxi stand.
+Secure reservations at Central Taxi Riviera, and note that airport rides incur a flat rate of €32.

-TRAIN: The TER—or Trains Express Régionaux—connects all the main cities of the French Riviera between Cannes and Ventimiglia, so if you’re taking a day trip from Nice this is likely the transportation you’ll use.
-Save time at the station by buying your ticket online, which is valid for the selected route on all trains running during the day.
-In other words, you can travel on any other TER train that day besides the specific one indicated on your ticket.
+TRAIN: The TER—or Trains Express Régionaux—connects all the main French Riviera cities between Cannes and Ventimiglia, so if you’re taking a day trip from Nice this is likely the transportation you’ll use.
+Save time at the station by buying your ticket online, which is valid for the selected route on all trains running during that day.
+In other words, you can travel on any other TER train that day besides the specific departure time indicated on your ticket.

-RIDE: Rent bicycles at your leisure using the Lime or Pony apps, which once downloaded, will direct you to the bike nearest to your location, which can then be unlocked by scanning the QR code.
+RIDE: Rent bicycles at your leisure using the Lime or Pony apps—once downloaded you’ll be directed to the nearest bike, which you can unlock by scanning the QR code.
 A similar self-service process is offered for electric, Vespa-style scooters via the Yego mobile app.
 You can also hire one of the many tricycle-cart drivers stationed around Place Masséna, who will charge you a flat rate to your destination depending on the distance traveled.

 How to Get from Paris to Nice?